LamininSolutions/mfsql-connector/source/getting-started/first-time-installation/configuration-of-connection-string/index.rst

 **Nothing is showing**

-Nothing will show if the installation is for a release prior to 4.3.9.48 or when the user is not system administrator
+Nothing will show when the user is not system administrator

 Update the Servername, Username Password and databasename.